How To Recession-Proof Your Finances

 Many businesses provide incentives to customers who spend money with them.
 You can use these reward points to get discounts on items you usually buy or even cash them in for cash back.
 You can also use these points to pay off debt, making saving money for emergencies easier.

 There are tons of different reward programs out there.
-Some even offer cash back on consumer staples like groceries or gas.
+Some even offer cash back on things like groceries or gas.

-If you're like most people, you have some things in your life that aren't necessary but add up over time, such as eating out too frequently or buying too many clothes on sale at department stores.
+Reduce unnecessary spending: If you're like most people, you probably have some things in your life that aren't necessary but add up over time, such as eating out too frequently or buying too many clothes on sale at department stores.
 Use the following tips to reduce unnecessary spending so you can put more money into savings accounts or pay off debt faster if necessary:

 • Eat out less